zenthangplus/goccm/README.md

     for i := 1; i <= 10; i++ {

-        // This function have to call before any goroutine c.Wait()
+        // This function has to call before any goroutine c.Wait()

         go func(i int) {
             fmt.Printf("Job %d is running\n", i)
             time.Sleep(2 * time.Second)

-            // This function have to when a goroutine has finished
+            // This function has to when a goroutine has finished
             // Or you can use `defer c.Done()` at the top of goroutine. c.Done()
         }(i)
     }

-    // This function have to call to ensure all goroutines have finished
+    // This function has to call to ensure all goroutines have finished
     // after close the main program.
     c.WaitAllDone()
 }